nikhil7891/Highly-Available-Web-Layer-and-DB-architecture/README.md

-# Title: Deploy Three Tier Architecture
+# Title: Highly Available Web Layer and DB architecture
-This template could be useful in quickly deploy the resources for below scenerios:-
+This template could be useful in quickly deploy the resources where you need VNet with predefined Subnets(Web, Management, Database & Bastion),Web VMs in HA(AvSet) with IIS Roles installed,- Load Balancer for Web VMs with default Inbound IIS application configurations & Outbound configuration for internet access and Bastion Service for securely accessing Virtual Machines

-Cloud born Three tier application architecture with web and application layer

-This template can be customised to meet the requirement of deploying three tier architecture for the Hybrid scenerios

-Rehosting of apllications from onprem to cloud

-Quickly deploy POCs set up for application workload testing